turbot/steampipe-mod-oci-insights/dashboards/nosql/docs/nosql_table_report_age.md

 This report answers the following questions:

-- How old are my nosql tables?
+- How old are my tables?
 - What state are they in?